Abhishek0J/Abhishek0J/README.md

 - 👀 I’m interested in tech
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...by abhisheakjakkula975@gmail.com
+- 📫 U can reach me ...by abhisheakjakkula975@gmail.com
 - 😄 Pronouns: Mr.Abhi
 - ⚡ Fun fact: Not needed